 You can definitely add it to soups or stews or heat it slowly over the stove or quickly in your microwave oven and drink it plain.

 I like adding a little extra pepper, Himalaya salt, turmeric and thyme from my garden to my cup of chicken or turkey bone broth.
 My clients and friends like adding ginger, lemon juice and oregano.
-It also makes a great marinade for veggies, fish and chicken.
+It also makes a great marinade for veggies, fish and poultry.

 For time-crunched people, planning dinners that utilize a slow cooker and bone broth can be a perfect way to get your bone broth in.
 Just drink some extra broth that's left over from slow cooking your beef, turkey or chicken.